rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Failure scenarios

-The type of failures we are going test are:
+The type of failures we are going test are grouped into 2 categories:
+- **resiliency** : the goal is to test whether the application is robust to failures
+- **guarantee of delivery** : the goal is to test whether the application can lose messages

 | 1 | Resiliency | 2 | Guarantee of delivery |
 |:------:|-----|:----:|----|